So you have a great idea for a business in Los Angeles…

 EIN is a number issued by the Internal Revenue Service (IRS) to identify a business.

 Think of an EIN as the social security number for your business.
-Just as a social security number is important for U.S. citizens to have, an EIN is necessary for a business to lawfully conduct business in United States.
+Just as a social security number is important for U.S. citizens to have, an EIN is necessary for a business to lawfully conduct business in the United States.

 You can use your EIN to open up a U.S. bank account, start a business, and apply for permits and licenses.